bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_SETSAVEPOINT <https://www.scintilla.org/ScintillaDoc.html#SCI_SETSAVEPOINT>`_

-.. method:: editor.getStyledText(start, end) -> tuple

-   Retrieve a buffer of cells.
-   Returns the number of bytes in the buffer not including terminating NULs.

-   See Scintilla documentation for `SCI_GETSTYLEDTEXT <https://www.scintilla.org/ScintillaDoc.html#SCI_GETSTYLEDTEXT>`_

 .. method:: editor.getStyledTextFull(start, end) -> tuple

    Retrieve a buffer of cells that can be past 2GB.